zumrudu-anka/python-opencv-studies/Yazgit/README.md

 - Clone the repo to your local machine `https://github.com/zumrudu-anka/python-opencv-studies.git`
 - Go to the Yazgit directory, in project folder
 - run `python -m venv myvenv` for create virtual environment which name is myvenv
-- run `pip install -r requirements`
+- run `pip install -r requirements.txt`

 ### Usage
 > Run any script what you want like this: